apache/beam/templates/README.md

 - Java 11
 - Kafka Bootstrap Server(s) up and running
-- Source Kafka Topic(s)
+- Existing Kafka topic(s)
-- Destination PubSub output topic created
+- An existing Pub/Sub destination output topic

 ## Getting Started

-This section describes the preparation steps that are prerequisite for the template build and execution.
+This section describes what is needed in order to get the template up and running.

 ### Setting Environment Variables